 At its best, marketing helps consumers discover your brand and understand the value you will provide.
 It brings problem-solvers to solutions quickly and with ease.

 At its worst, marketing is a manipulative and money-driven machine that relies on the naïveté of the masses by bullying and seducing consumers into buying products.

 Because of the latter, we don’t always value marketing as much as we should.
 But marketing is at the very core of the organization of all companies.
-It defines the expectations of your customers when they first connect with you.
-Marketing has changed drastically in the last several decades – now, marketing empowers your customers to do research on their own, to understand your value before you even connect with them.
+It defines the expectations of your customers when they first connect with you, and it helps you understand what your priorities are.